RENOMIZER/ytm-dlp-gui/README.md

 - Open the repo directory and run `npm install`
 - Run `npm run make` to build distributables or `npm run package` to build an unzipped package

-Unzipped package can be found in the `out` directory and distributables in the `out/make` directory.
+Unzipped package can be found in `out` directory and distributables in `out/make` directory.